Ryan Jensen (baseball, born 1975): Career

 Jensen was born in Salt Lake City, Utah.
-He attended Southern Utah University and then signed his first professional baseball contract with the Giants in June 1996.
+He attended Cottonwood High School, Snow College, and Southern Utah University, and then signed his first professional baseball contract with the Giants in June 1996.

 Jensen pitched for various minor league teams over the next five years, including the Pacific Coast League's Fresno Grizzlies from 1998–2001.
 In 2001, he went 11–2 with a 3.48 earned run average.
 Jensen made the San Francisco starting rotation in 2002 and went 13–8 in 171.2 innings.
 It was his only full major league season.

 In 2003, Jensen started off slow and was sent back down to Fresno, where he went 1-10.
 In November 2004, he signed with the Kansas City Royals.
 He made 18 starts for the Omaha Royals in 2005; he went 2–11 with a 7.20 ERA before being released.

 Jensen also signed with the Baltimore Orioles and Texas Rangers.
 His baseball career ended in 2006.